Moss Bross sale salvaged as suitor abandons exit attempt

 Since the pandemic reached the UK and wreaked havoc across the retail industry, companies including Debenhams, Oasis and Warehouse, and Cath Kidston have fallen into administration.

-Though online sales have also been affected by lockdown due to declining demand for fashion items in general, physical retail has been the biggest victim after all ‘non-essential stores were forced to close.
+Though online sales have also been affected by lockdown due to declining demand for fashion items in general, physical retail has been the biggest victim as all non-essential stores were forced to close.

 Prime Minister Boris Johnson announced on Monday evening that those stores could begin reopening from 15 June.